 1: Although the drive can operate in a wider range of voltages as can be seen in Product Description, the system cannot be considered safe outside this range.

-2: The drive can operate outside this temperature range as indicated in the Product Description, however, the system cannot be considered safe as the system reliability and safety margins would not meet the standards.
+2: The drive can operate outside this range as indicated in the Product Description, however, the system cannot be considered safe as the system reliability and safety margins would not meet the standards.

 STO External Diagnostic Test